super-penguin/Data_Projects/P3/README.md

 ### Problems Encountered in this Sample
 1. Over-abbreviated street names and tiger: name_type.
 They were all updated when converting from XML into JSON format for importing into MongoDB.
 [PYTHON code](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P3/audit_data.py)

 2. Wrong regions (regions that do not belong to Brooklyn) are revealed by the zip code.
 The correct zip code range for Brooklyn is between 11201 - 11256.
 It can be further explored and updated in MongoDB.
+I didn't notice any wrong format of zip code in the sample dataset, when processing the actual dataset, there is a function called "update_postcode" in the [process_data.py](https://github.com/super-penguin/Udacity_Data_Analyst/blob/master/P3/process_data.py).
+If the zip code is not in valid format, it will be marked as "Need_to_be_fixed".

 3. Inconsistent format of DATA pulled from tiger GPS.